itsmohitnarayan/DiabeticRetinopathyFCN-Unet/README.md

 ```

 ## Results
 The model achieves an accuracy of 98.98% on the test set.
-Below are some sample predictions:

 ## Contributing